heemo521/Traveler/README.md

 Places API](https://location.foursquare.com/places/docs/home) to
 make search exclusively for the [Landmarks and Outdoors](https://location.foursquare.com/places/docs/categories) category.
-Using iOS frameworks [Core Location](https://developer.apple.com/documentation/corelocation) and [Map Kit](https://developer.apple.com/documentation/mapkit/), the application allows the users to quickly find nearby destinations as well as see them on the map.
+Using iOS frameworks [Core Location](https://developer.apple.com/documentation/corelocation) and [Map Kit](https://developer.apple.com/documentation/mapkit/), this application allows the users to quickly find nearby destinations as well as see the location on the map.
 This application is built using `Swift` and `UIKit`.
 ## Environment Variables

 To run this project, you will need to add the following environment